bergesinstitute/graf-method/book-4-unit-1.md

 > *Igual que en inglés, es común en español usar el presente con valor de futuro. *María llega a las siete* (mañana).
 *Juan está aquí desde el martes hasta el domingo* (próximos).
-Hacemos esto, tanto en inglés como en español, cuando queremos enfatizar la información más que la acción. *The restaurant opens at 7* (tonight). *My train leaves at 6 PM.*
+Hacemos esto, tanto en inglés como en español, cuando queremos enfatizar la información más que la acción: *El restaurante abre a las 8* (esta noche).
+*Mi tren sale a las 3* (esta tarde).

 > *💂 As in English, it is common in Spanish to use the present tense with a future value. *María llega a las siete* (tomorrow).
 *Juan está aquí desde el martes hasta el domingo* (next Tuesday through next Sunday).
-We do this in both English and Spanish when we want to emphasize the information rather than the action. *The restaurant opens at 7* (tonight). *My train leaves at 6 PM.* (tonight).
+We do this in both English and Spanish when we want to emphasize the information rather than the action: *The restaurant opens at 8* (tonight).
+*My train leaves at 3* (this afternoon).

 # Homework